Kenny Hibbitt: Coventry City

 Hibbitt joined Coventry City in 1984.
 He spent two seasons at Highfield Road.

 Bristol Rovers

 Hibbitt joined Bristol Rovers in 1986.
 There his playing career came to an abrupt halt in February 1988 when he broke his leg playing against Sunderland.
 He remained with the Rovers after this as assistant to manager Gerry Francis.
-They won the team win the (old) Division 3 title in 1990.
+They won the Division 3 title for 1989-90.

 Managerial career

 Walsall

 Hibbitt was appointed manager of Walsall in 1990.
 He took them to the Division 3 play-offs in 1993–94.

 Cardiff City

 Hibbitt took over as manager of Cardiff City from Eddie May in the summer of 1995.
 He moved upstairs to a director of football role with the arrival of Phil Neal the following year.
 However, Neal's time in charge was brief, departing after only a couple of months to become assistant to Steve Coppell at Manchester City.
 Hibbitt took over the team once again before handing the reins over to Russell Osman.
 Osman's period in charge was short however and in December 1996 Hibbitt took over team affairs for the third time, before being replaced by Frank Burrows in February 1998.
 The arrival of Burrows saw Hibbitt revert to his role as director of Football.
 His influence was now greatly diminished however, and at the end of the 1997–98 season he left the club altogether.